OVERVIEW of JULIE NEGRIN’S CASE as of March 2019

 2015 August - discovered dehydration was becoming a serious problem (which coincides with when adrenals probably stopped producing sufficient aldosterone).
 Started getting 2 liters once a week along with visceral massage when I could find a practitioner.
 Still working and living independently in San Diego at this point.

 2016 Winter - digestion getting worse and worse.
 Every “bout,” diet has became more limited which is worrisome (what will happen next?)
-Dehydration is so bad by now that I had to increase IV fluids to twice a week - 2 liters each time.
-Without fluids, back and tummy pain is a lot worse and I’m unable to have BMs.
-The desert, dry heat of San Diego is taking it’s toll on my dehydrated system.
+Dehydration is so bad by now that IV fluids increased to twice a week - 2 liters each time.
+Without fluids, back and stomach pain is a lot worse and struggle to have BMs.
+The desert, dry heat of San Diego is taking it’s toll.

 2016 Spring - dry foods have been completely eliminated from diet, no energy.
 Had to quit work in San Diego and move in with parents in Seattle.
 Too fatigued, too many appointments.